makesites/connect-oauth2/readme.md

 ## Connect OAuth2

-Lightweight OAuth2 provider with minimal dependencies, as a connect middleware
+Lightweight OAuth2 provider with minimal dependencies, as a connect middleware.

+Major goal for the lib is to create a clean and straightforward implementation of the [latest official spec](http://tools.ietf.org/html/draft-ietf-oauth-v2-31).

+For storing the tokens the lib can use a Memory or Redis store, or any other store if supplied a proper inteface model.

 ## Install